chatox/networks-science-course/practicum/data/README.md

 To download from GitHub's web interface go to the [data/](https://github.com/chatox/networks-science-course/tree/master/practicum/data) directory in the repository.

 * For large files, browse to the dataset and click on "Download" (on the top-right corner).
 * For small files, browse to the dataset and click on "Raw" (on the top-right corner) and then "Save as ..." in your browser.
+If you are in Windows, be careful with the additional extension (usually .text) added by the operating system.

 ## Sources for datasets in this directory